mtumilowicz/designPatterns/README.md

 Every design pattern has been tested in `test` package (same naming convention).
 ### chain of responsibility
+* theory: `chain of responsibility` is used to process varied requests, each of which may be dealt with by a different handler.
+The most usual example of a machine using the `chain of responsibility` is the vending machine coin slot: rather than having a slot for each type of coin, the machine has only one slot for all of them.
+* code: We have `Request` with `size` field, and handlers extending `Handler` (with `Handler` field `successor`): `HandlerFirstImpl` process requests of positive size otherwise pushes them to the `successor`:
+`HandlerSecondImpl`, which process requests of negative size (note that at that point, all requests with either `size > 0 & size < 0` where handled, so the last case is `size = 0`) otherwise pushes them to the end-point `successor`: `HandlerThirdImpl`.
 ### command
 ### interpreter
 ### mediator